logbarron/kiko/docs/setup.md

 ## Where to Start

 **If you're starting fresh (cloned repo, no local setup):**
-→ Follow the Quick Start commands in `README.md` plus the 9-step checklist in [docs/codebase/README.md](./codebase/README.md#setup-checklist---9-required-steps), then continue below
+→ Follow the Quick Start commands in `README.md`, then continue below

 **If you already have local dev working with test keys:**
 → Skip to [Production Setup](#production-setup-first-time)